pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 **1. Prometheus Native Target Discovery**

-**Scraping Configuration**
+**Scrape Configuration**

-To set up native Prometheus target discovery, first, exclude  sections such as Alerting, Storage, Recording Rules, Tracing, and Remote Read/Write, unless configuring the Remote Write feature for the PRW exporter is desired.
+To setup native Prometheus target discovery, start by excluding sections like Alerting, Storage, Recording Rules, Tracing, and Remote Read/Write, unless you specifically want to configure the Remote Write feature for the PRW exporter.

 **Escaping $ Characters**